alpacahq/alpaca-docs/content/reference/01-accounts/index.md

 A human-readable account number that can be shown to the end user.

 ​`status` - ENUM
-- `SUBMITTED` application has been submitted and in process of review.
+- `SUBMITTED` - Application has been submitted and in process of review.
-- `ACTION_REQUIRED` application requires manual action
+- `ACTION_REQUIRED` - Application requires manual action.
-- `APPROVAL_PENDING` initial value.
+- `APPROVAL_PENDING` - Initial value.
 Application approval process is in process
-- `APPROVED` Account application has been approved, waiting to be `ACTIVE`
+- `APPROVED` - Account application has been approved, waiting to be `ACTIVE`
-- `REJECTED` Account application is rejected.
+- `REJECTED` - Account application is rejected.
-- `ACTIVE` Account is fully active.
+- `ACTIVE` - Account is fully active.
   - Trading and funding can only be processed if an account is `ACTIVE`
-- `DISABLED` Account is disabled, comes after `ACTIVE`
+- `DISABLED` - Account is disabled, comes after `ACTIVE`
-- `ACCOUNT_CLOSED`** Account is closed.
+- `ACCOUNT_CLOSED` - Account is closed.

 ​`currency` - string
 Always "USD"

 ​`created_at` - string
 Format: YYYY-MM-DDTXX:YY:ZZ

+##### Sample Response Body

 ```json
 {